gatblau/boot/readme.md

 cfg4=DDD
 ```

-**NOTE**: using "PWD" as environemtn variable is not allowed as it can retrieve the path of the current process in some OS.
+**NOTE**: using "PWD" as an environment variable is not allowed as it can retrieve the path of the current process in some OS.

 If no variables are exported the execution will fail.